 These auger sell out fast once ice season arrives.
 Most big outdoor stores carry the StrikeMaster 24v auger in both 6 and 8 inch models.

-For the best price, check out the StrikeMaster 24v ice auger at BassPro Shops.
+For the best price and service, check out the StrikeMaster 24v ice auger at these two retailers.